 The patient is under general anesthesia or local anesthesia with IV sedation (twilight anesthesia) for the procedure.
 Small incisions are made near the areas of treatment and a very thin tube called a cannula is inserted under the skin to reach fat deposits.

-Liposuction is an outpatient treatment, so no hospital stay is required, unless the patient has a medical history that requires hospitalization.
+Liposuction is an outpatient treatment, so no hospital stay is required unless the patient has a medical history that requires hospitalization.
 Swelling and bruising are normal after the procedure.
 A compression garment is required after surgery.
-Patients can normally return to work several days after the procedure, depending on the physical intensity of the job.
+Patients can normally return to work several days after their liposuction procedure, depending on the physical intensity of the job.
 Normal physical activity can be resumed when cleared by the doctor, normally two to three weeks after surgery.
 Do not resume normal physical activity or return to work until cleared by the doctor.

-Results from liposuction lasts for many years, as the fat is removed from the body.
+Results from a liposuction procedure lasts for many years, as the fat is removed from the body.
 However, natural processes such as weight gain, aging, factors from pregnancy, and other lifestyle factors, including genetics, can cause variations.
 It is important to maintain a stable weight and to exercise after surgery to ensure the longevity of the results.
 Maintaining a healthy diet and exercise regimen will help the results last longer.

-As with any surgical procedure, there are risks associated with liposuction.
+As with any surgical procedure, there are risks associated with any liposuction procedure.
 The most common risks include bruising and swelling after the procedure.
 As with any surgical procedure, there is a risk of infection if not taken care of properly.
 Blood clots and nerve damage are other risks from the procedure, but are uncommon.
 Strictly following the doctor’s instructions for aftercare can help decrease the chance of these risks.